Bira/octopus-carnival/_posts/2022-11-27-abyssal-plague-demon.md

 extended rest, you make an Endurance test.
 If you beat the disease's Maintain DC of 12, you stay as you are.
 If you beat its Improve DC of 16 your stage decreases by 1 (Stage 0 means you're cured).
 If you beat neither you progress to the next stage.
-Effects from each stage are cummulative.
+Effects from each stage are cumulative.
 If you reach Stage 3, natural recovery is no longer possible and only a Remove Affliction ritual might save you.